Involuntary Student Withdrawal Policy

 B. Involuntary Withdrawal

 This policy is meant to be invoked in cases where students experience needs that exceed the University’s services or resources.
 In such circumstances, the student will be advised to consider a voluntary withdrawal.
-If the student declines to voluntarily withdraw from the University, the University may involuntarily withdraw the student in situations where: (1) the student is unable or unwilling to carry out substantial self-care obligations; (2) the student has health needs requiring a level of care that exceeds what the University can appropriately provide; (3) the student presents a substantial risk of seriously affecting the health or well-being of any student or other member of the University community; (4) safety is seriously threatened by the student; (5) the student consumes an inordinate amount of University staff time and/or resources, or his/her situation cannot be resolved by the University in a reasonable amount of time or with reasonable effort; or (6) the student creates any other conditions disruptive to the University community.
+If the student declines to voluntarily withdraw from the University, the University may involuntarily withdraw the student in situations where: (1) the student is unable or unwilling to carry out substantial self-care obligations; (2) the student has health needs requiring a level of care that exceeds what the University can appropriately provide; (3) the student presents a substantial risk of seriously affecting the health or well-being of any student or other member of the University community; (4) safety is seriously threatened by the student; (5) the student consumes an inordinate amount of University staff time and/or resources, or the student's situation cannot be resolved by the University in a reasonable amount of time or with reasonable effort; or (6) the student creates any other conditions disruptive to the University community.

 In these rare cases the University Campus Awareness Response and Evaluation (CARE) team, coordinated by the Dean of Students, will oversee the assessment of the student, in consultation with other University offices as appropriate including but not limited to: the Office of Learning Resources, the Dean’s Office for the school in which the student is then enrolled, the University Health Center, the University Counseling Center, and/or the International Student Support Services.
 An individualized assessment of the student will be conducted and tailored reenrollment conditions will be established (if any reenrollment is contemplated and appropriate), consistent with the overarching principles in Section A of this policy.
 The CARE team will make a determination regarding withdrawal.
 The Dean of Students will provide written notice to the student of the decision.
 A student may appeal these decisions in writing to the Vice President for Student Development.